Why Bitcoin is unique

 It is open-source #

-Continue on and find out why you should design for bitcoin.
+Wondering why you should design for bitcoin?
+Read on.